Panorama Langkawi: Cable Car and Sky Bridge

 Sky Bridge – Panorama Langkawi

-The Sky Bridge is an imposing suspension bridge spanned between two mountains.
-Construction is also underway here.
-You want to build a kind of lift on rails to save on the stairs.
-As an alternative solution there is a 450 meter long hiking trail through the jungle.
-This costs 5 MYR and involves several steps, which requires a minimum level of fitness and sturdy shoes.
-The exertion at 700 meters above sea level and at a temperature of 30 °C should not be underestimated.
+The Sky Bridge is an impressive suspension bridge spanning two mountains.
+Construction is currently underway here, too.
+They plan to build a kind of elevator on rails to eliminate the need for stairs.
+However, an alternative solution is a 450-meter-long hiking trail through the jungle.
+This costs 5 MYR and involves several flights of stairs, requiring a minimum level of fitness and sturdy footwear.
+The effort required at 700 meters above sea level and in temperatures of 30°C should not be underestimated.

 Sky Bridge